 Graduate Program Administrator

-Our faculty offers strengths in critical theory, digital humanities, creative writing, American studies, modernity studies, qualitative research, and curriculum development.
-They have earned recognition from prestigious institutions, including: the National Endowment for the Humanities, the Guggenheim Foundation, the American Council of Learned Societies, the American Fulbright Program, The Institute for Advanced Study, PEN/America, the Folger Shakespeare Library, and the National Endowment for the Arts.
-Our faculty also bring an international purview to their teaching, having taught in Russia, England, France, Canada, Italy, and Israel.
+Our faculty has garnered recognition from such prestigious institutions and programs as the National Endowment for the Humanities, the Guggenheim Foundation, the American Council of Learned Societies, the American Fulbright Program, The Institute for Advanced Study, PEN/America, the Folger Shakespeare Library, and the National Endowment for the Arts.
+Faculty members also bring an international purview to their teaching, having taught in Russia, England, France, Canada, Italy, Turkey, and Israel.

 Degree and Certificate Programs